Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 }

-This will create a task named download<ServiceName>ApolloSchemaFromIntrospection (downloadServiceApolloSchemaFromIntrospection by default).
+This creates a task named download<ServiceName>ApolloSchemaFromIntrospection.

 apollo {